 What are we to make of Jesus' death?
-I think a good place to look for the meaning of his death is to look to the one who went through it.
+I think a good place to look for the meaning of His death is to listen to Jesus tell us what it means.
 Jesus had a lot to say about his death.
 In fact Jesus had told his followers over and over again that he was going to Jerusalem to die.